-You can use lots of names for both genders, but if you need to find an amazing male cat or great female names, generators are the way to go.
+You can use lots of names for both genders, but if you need to find an amazing male cat or a great female name, generators are the way to go.

 Generators will help you choose cat names using the sex of your cat to locate a name that suits it.
-There are lots of name generators that provide you with a list of choices according to a precise category you pick.
-These could be funny cat names, popular cat names among a host of others.
+There are lots of name generators that provide you with a list of choices according to the precise category you pick.
+These could be funny cat names or popular cat names among a host of others.

 If you want a name for your cat, below are the top 10 names you can pick from

 If you have a male cat and want a good name for your cat, below are a few options: